Our goal is to share information and products that are truly helpful to renters.

 Most borrowers will end up pursuing a standard loan from a bank or credit union.
 Other loans (detailed below.
 Stay tuned!) have certain qualifications that must be met (military service, rural locations, etc. — more on those to follow), so a standard loan is the type of loan that applies to most borrowers and is the kind that most lenders offer.

-What your lender needs
+What your lender needs to qualify you for a standard loan

 In order to qualify for one of these standard loans, the bank is expecting to see certain information from you, and they’re hoping that this information gives them really good news about you.